Nigerian Music Chart: Kizz Daniel and Tekno's "Buga" Leads

 Kizz Daniel and Tekno’s “Buga” tops this week’s Nigerian Music Chart, and it is followed closely at number 2 by Burna Boy’s “Last Last.”

-Lade’s “Adulthood Anthem” drops one spot to sit at number 5, while Jamopyper’s “Tease Me” climbs to number 6.
+Lade’s “Adulthood Anthem” maintains its spot at number 5, while Zinoleesky’s “Loving You” rises four spots to number 6.

-At number 7, we meet Olakira’s “Fall,” while CKay’s “Watawi” featuring Davido rises two spots to number 8.
+At number 7 we meet Young John’s “Normally” while Ruger returs to the chat, at number 8, with “Girlfriend.”

 See the list: